geekdhruv/QR-Code-Scanner---AngularJS/README.md

 2. **Steady Position**: Hold the QR code steady within the frame
 3. **Clear QR Code**: Make sure the QR code is not damaged or blurry

-### Performance Issues

-1. **Close Other Apps**: Close other camera-using applications
-2. **Browser Refresh**: Try refreshing the page
-3. **Clear Cache**: Clear browser cache and cookies

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is open source and available under the MIT License.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review browser console for errors
-3. Ensure all dependencies are properly installed

----

-**Enjoy scanning QR codes with this modern, professional application!**